 Note: The following blog post originally appeared on The Barking Fox.
-We encourage you to read the entire series there.

 Do you sense something new in the air?
 What is God doing today that is different from a few weeks ago?
 If you have followed the posts on this blog and others like it, the answer you find is that we have somehow crossed a threshold into a new era of YHVH’s Kingdom.
 Those who expect the Almighty to come through on His promises to restore the entire nation of Israel are now holding our breath in anticipation that we will see huge steps forward in this Hebrew year 5777 (2016-2017).

 It is too soon to say for certain what those steps will be, but I have some idea.
 The things I observed while in Israel during the Feast of Tabernacles and the Second B’ney Yosef National Congress indicate two great moves are afoot:

 - Accelerated awakening of Hebrews (at this point, mostly Christians) to their identity as Israelites;

 - Accelerated awareness of Jews to this awakening, coupled with a new openness to “Hebrew Christians” who do not want to be identified as Jews, but who keep Sabbath, observe the Feasts of the Lord, eat biblically clean meats, and do other things to honor the Torah (Law) of God as Jews have done for millennia.

 Among Christians, at least in my observation, keeping aspects of Torah has gained a degree of understanding and tolerance.
 Our brethren in the church are seeing that we have not abandoned Yeshua (Jesus), but instead seek to imitate His example – His very Jewish example.
 Most still do not want to accompany us on this path, but they are seeing the relevance of the Feasts in the foundations of their faith and in the prophecies of Messiah and His Kingdom.